erezcoh4/SIDIS_at_BAND/README.md

 -------------
 1. Added ROOT files with no cuts

+2. Split simulation files to individual small files of 100k events

 Feb-17, 2022
 -------------
 1. Added a script to run GEMC simulation for pion acceptance maps production